Hannah Glasscoe UX Design Portfolio

 User testing to evaluate the birthday booking process

-I didn't have any quantitative data on LuckyBowl so I reviewed competitor sites, including Bowlero, Roxy and Rush.
+I didn't have any quantitative data on LuckyBowl so I reviewed competitor sites such as Bowlero and Roxy, and sites offering similar services such as Rush and Innoflate (UK based).
 This provided ideas and inspiration and a user model for what features users might expect to find, and where, within the booking process.

-I tested the existing site to try and understand users' needs.
-I tested predominately with people who were parents, asking them to imagine they needed to book a birthday party for their child who is celebrating together with a friend.
+My target audience was predominately parents who would use LuckyBowl's party service, so I asked them questions to find out what they would want to be able to do.
+I tested the existing site with them too, asking them to imagine they needed to book a birthday party for their child who is celebrating together with a friend.

-• Users wanted to know the price - either per person, per package or see it update when customising a birthday
+• See options and prices available - either per person/package or see it update when customising a birthday

 • Trying to go back within the order process or edit any choices left users confused as to where their order had gone

-• Users couldn’t edit the names of those celebrating, their age, the nr of guests, their chosen activity, nr of series or any times chosen without losing their order
+• Users couldn't edit the names of those celebrating their age, the number of guests, their chosen activity, number of series or any times chosen without losing their order

-The below images show parts of the existing booking process where a user is asked for unnecessary information at the beginning of the booking process, cannot see availability and the edit buttons that cause a user to lose information they've entered.
+The below images show parts of the existing booking process where (from left to right) a user is asked for unnecessary information at the beginning of the booking process, cannot see availability on different days easily, and the edit buttons that cause a user to lose all the information they've entered.

 Ideating